jbettencourt10/cs326-final-iota/docs/final.md

 **Thao**
   - Created HTML pages for main listing page, custom list page, and search page.
   - Implemented API calls to generate top trending media on landing page and main listing page and configured API calls for search.
+  - Fixed the main listing page with left and right arrows and querying from the database.
   - Responsible for API calls, retrieved information, and display results for books and music especially.
   - Completed the search function on search page to display the results and linked all search bar on all pages.
   - Helped with the "add" button to add media to the wishlist.